 Archaeological resources are protected by a number of different laws on private, state, and federal lands.
 For example, at this site, Native American burials and burial goods are covered under (NRS 383.180), the theft of artifacts under (NRS 205.0832), and graffiti and defacing the rock outcrops under (NRS 206.330).

 Land owner, Howard Hughes Corporation, has turned their attention to restoring the area.
 They are working with members of the Las Vegas Paiute Tribe, a local public archaeology nonprofit - Nevadans for Cultural Preservation, professional archaeologists at Knight & Levitt, and local law enforcement.

 The goal is to address the old damage and prevent any new damage from occurring.

 The construction you see today is to install water infrastructure for community development downhill from the area.
 The construction sites will be revegetated once the project is complete.

-If you would like to volunteer your time and labor to this effort, check out the opportunities listed above or contact NVFCP directly:
+If you would like to volunteer your time and labor to this effort, contact NVFCP directly: